minprog/uva-prog-ink/15 Problem Sets/40 Problem Set 1/40 Hacker Edition.md

 option to play.

 Write the code that re-implements the `play_game` function.
-You will modify the function to behave as described below in the function’s comments.
+You will modify the function to behave as described below in the function's comments.

 As before, you should use the `HAND_SIZE` constant to determine the number of cards in a hand.
 If you like, you can try out different values for `HAND_SIZE`